rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 ## Debugging
 ![](~@assets/img/wh-debug-button-highlight.png)

-The Advanced Run Job handler(and most Enterprise webhook handlers based in its rules engine) provides a debug view into webhook processing.
+The Advanced Run Job handler(and most Enterprise webhook handlers based in its action engine) provides a debug view into webhook processing.
 Detailed evaluation results from recently received webhook requests is made available to assist in setup and troubleshooting.
 This view is accessible by pressing the `Debug` button at the top of the configuration.

 ::: tip Note
 Debug information is *historical*.
-The information displayed including the batch key, events, rules, and conditions are as they were when the webhook request was evaluated.
+The information displayed including the batch key, events, actions, and conditions are as they were when the webhook request was evaluated.
 :::

 ### Overview